Narayana's cows numbers which are concatenations of three repdigits in base $\rho$: Introduction

+Further, in astrophysics, certain periodic phenomena in the cosmos, such as pulsars or orbital mechanics, might have correlations with repdigits or concatenated sequences.
+The study of cosmic rhythms or repeating patterns could involve mathematical representations using such sequences.

-Our work aims to be more general than previous work.
-In this article, following what was done by Mahadi Ddamulira et al \cite{5}, we study the problem of writing all Narayana numbers which are concatenations of three repdigits in base $\rho$ with $\rho \geq 2$.
+Our work extends previous investigations on this topic \cite{5,6,7,8,9,10,11,12,13}.
+Following what was done by Mahadi Ddamulira {\it et al} \cite{5}, we study the problem of writing all Narayana numbers which are concatenations of three repdigits in base $\rho$ with $\rho \geq 2$.
 To be precise, we find all solutions of the Diophantine equation